What is a Physician Loan? – The Essential Guide

 Physician loans, often called physician mortgages, are designed to help medical professionals purchase or refinance a primary residence.
 These loans are tailored to address common challenges physicians face, such as high student loan debt and limited savings for a down payment.

-Unlike traditional home loans, physician loans focus on the borrower’s potential for future income, sometimes accepting employment contracts instead of current pay stubs.
+Unlike traditional home loans, physician loans focus on the borrower’s potential for future income, sometimes accepting employment contracts as a substitute for current pay stubs.
 However, physician loans are strictly for residential use and cannot be applied to business or investment properties.
 Their primary purpose is to support medical professionals in achieving homeownership early in their careers while offering terms that align with their financial circumstances.

 Medical Practice Loans